2022 I.C.E. Exchange Call for Proposals Closed

 - Innovation Collaboration: A highly collaborative session in which a panel of participants from different backgrounds shares their unique perspectives and innovates solution to common industry problems posed by the audience.

-- E-Posters—A single-slide of information displayed throughout the conference, with the opportunity for authors to host an informal 10-minute discussion
+- E-Poster—A single PowerPoint slide of information displayed throughout the conference, with the opportunity for authors to host an informal 10-minute discussion.

 Who Attends the Conference